grafana/grafana-infinity-datasource/docs/sources/json.md

 }
 ```

-In the above JSON, if `$.premium_customers` is the root selector then only "john doe" will return.
-If `$.*` is the root selector all the three rows will be returned.
+In the preceding JSON, if `$.premium_customers` is the root selector then the query returns `john doe`.
+If `$.*` is the root selector, the query returns all the three rows.

 ## UQL Parser